Business is like the world itself: it never stops evolving, it’s super-competitive, and ruthless, to say the least.

-It can also be helpful to tie your session to existing sales meetings, in which you attend as a guest speaker.
-Alternatively, you can offer your services on a more regular basis, so people can book in beforehand, as opposed to heading into a session without an idea of what to expect.
+It can also be helpful to tie your session to existing sales meetings, which you're already attending as a guest speaker.
+Alternatively, you can offer your services on a more regular basis, so people can book in beforehand, rather than heading into a session without any anticipation of what you can expect.

-This will inevitably vary depending on your set-up.
-If you’re launching new products every other month, you’re going to need sales enablement sessions more frequently.
-If you have two big launches a year, you’ll need them less frequently.
-It’s on you to strike the balance of not over or under-communicating.
+This will inevitably vary depending on your setup.
+If you’re launching new products every other month, sales enablement sessions will be more of a regular occurrence.
+On the other hand, if you have fewer launches penciled into your calendar, you’ll need to host them less frequently.

-However, there’s no definitive answer for who should host sales enablement meetings.
-The set-up varies between different companies.
+There’s no definitive answer as to who should host sales enablement meetings.
+The setup varies between different companies.

 Nonetheless, we reached out to product marketers and did some digging, to see where the responsibility for sales enablement meetings fell.

-Yet irrespective of who conducts the meeting, how can you be sure you’re getting the most out of the session?
+Regardless of who conducts sales enablement sessions, how can you be sure you’re getting the most out of your meetings?